ihasdapie/chenbrian.ca/content/_index.md

 #### About this page
-This site's design was inspired by the great web development sages behind [bettermotherfuckingwebsite.com](http://bettermotherfuckingwebsite.com/).
+This site's design was inspired by the great minds behind [bettermotherfuckingwebsite.com](http://bettermotherfuckingwebsite.com/).
 If you would like to also like to have a site that *isn't a fucking eyesore* and *doesn't load a 40-pound jQuery file*, check out the [hugo theme](https://github.com/ihasdapie/bettermotherfuckinghugowebsite/) behind this website.